 Mr. Tong joined Rexit Group on 2 February 1999.
 He holds a Certificate of Achievement in Strategic Information Systems and Accounting from the Heriot-Watt University, United Kingdom.
 He started his career with Power Computer Supplies Sdn Bhd as a programmer in 1989, during which he was instrumental in defining and re-developing additional insurance core modules.
-He subsequently joined Allianz General Insurance Malaysia Berhad ("AGI") (formerly known as Malaysia British Assurance Berhad) as an Assistant Manager in 1996.
+He subsequently joined Allianz General Insurance Company (Malaysia) Berhad ("AGI") as an Assistant Manager in 1996.
 He was appointed to head a team of in-house developers to further enhance and develop existing software while at AGI.

-He is the technical head with the Rexit Group and has more than 25 years of working experience in the IT industry.
+He is the technical head with the Rexit Group and has more than 27 years of working experience in the IT industry.
 With his wide and intimate knowledge, he has contributed significantly to Rexit Group's growth.